-- CelticFest at the Vancouver Art Gallery – the festive Irish-themed event that was scheduled for March 15th was cancelled.
+- CelticFest at the Vancouver Art Gallery – the festive Irish-themed event that was scheduled for March 15th has been cancelled.

 - Cherry Jam Concert – free live entertainment outside the Burrard Street SkyTrain Station as part of the Vancouver Cherry Blossom Festival (April 2nd & 3rd, 2020).

 - Food Truck Festivals – a number of food truck festivals will no doubt be impacted by the coronavirus.
-As of March 28th ones we know that have been cancelled include ones at Willowbrook Mall in Langley and at Inlet Park in Port Moody.
+As of April 17th ones we know that have been cancelled include events at Willowbrook Mall in Langley and at Inlet Park in Port Moody, and the event at the Chilliwack Coliseum has been postponed until September 2020.
 Others will soon be affected too no doubt.